|

 Transaction of Business

 When possible, business of the Board shall be transacted in regular scheduled meetings.
 Committees shall transact business only on authority granted them by the Board and their acts shall have no final authority until their action has been approved by the Board.
 Each action of the Board where supported by the majority is binding on the whole Board.
-There can be no action by a part of the Board of Trustees that is not supported by the majority of the Board in attendance at a regular or called meeting.
+There can be no action by a part of the Board of Trustees which is not supported by the majority of the Board in attendance at a regular or called meeting.

-No individual member of the Board shall speak for the Board in any official capacity before action is taken by the Board unless specifically authorized to do so by Board policy or by a majority of the Board while in session.
+No individual member of the Board shall speak for the Board, in any official capacity, before action is taken by the Board unless specifically authorized to do so by Board policy or by a majority of the Board while in session.

 Amendments to Board Policies